mitkeng/KopyKat/README.md

 # KopyKat
 Peptide Conformation Generation

 This python language platform takes in a peptide pdb file and generates conformations using the openmm molecular dynamics software.
-The code development was done through google Colab, so the program may operate more smoothly with Colab than with Jupyter.
+In addition, general molecules or nonstandard peptides can also be applicable provided that they have customized force fields.
+One avenue to generate a custom force field is through [LigParGen](http://zarbi.chem.yale.edu/ligpargen/index.html).
+KopyKat was created through google Colab, so the program may operate more smoothly with Colab than with Jupyter.
+Click [KopyKat](https://colab.research.google.com/drive/1XQFpyve_QcMWBQvyLV5kEpLgzbhqpeO9#scrollTo=x15w2e0-NSgB) to access the Colab notebook version.